ShiftForward/mucuchies/README.md

 ```

 Then, put the `static_string_widget.hbs` file inside the `app/templates/`
 folder.
-We're simply interested in display the content, so the template is
+We're simply interested in displaying the content, so the template is
 straighforward:

 ```